-As previously mentioned the multi-queue flow-control device provides a single Programmable Almost Full flag output, PAF.
-The PAF flag output provides a status of the almost full condition for the active queue currently selected on the write port for write operations.
-Internally the multi-queue flow-control device monitors and maintains a status of the almost full condition of all queues within it, however only the queue that is selected for write operations has its full status output to the PAF flag.
+As previously mentioned the multi-queue flow-control device provides a single Programmable Almost Full flag output, $\overline{PAF}$ .
+The $\overline{PAF}$ flag output provides a status of the almost full condition for the active queue currently selected on the write port for write operations.
+Internally the multi-queue flow-control device monitors and maintains a status of the almost full condition of all queues within it, however only the queue that is selected for write operations has its full status output to the $\overline{PAF}$ flag.
 This dedicated flag is often referred to as the "active queue almost full flag".
-The position of the PAF flag boundary within a queue can be at any point within that queues depth.
+The position of the $\overline{PAF}$ flag boundary within a queue can be at any point within that queues depth.
 This location can be user programmed via the serial port or one of the default values (8 or 128) can be selected if the user has performed default programming.

-As mentioned, every queue within a multi-queue device has its own almost full status, when a queue is selected on the write port, this status is output via the PAF flag.
-The PAF flag value for each queue is programmed during multi-queue device programming (along with the number of queues, queue depths and almost empty values).
-The PAF offset value, m, for a respective queue can be programmed to be anywhere between '0' and 'D', where 'D' is the total memory depth for that queue.
-The PAF value of different queues within the same device can be different values.
+As mentioned, every queue within a multi-queue device has its own almost full status, when a queue is selected on the write port, this status is output via the $\overline{PAF}$ flag.
+The $\overline{PAF}$ flag value for each queue is programmed during multi-queue device programming (along with the number of queues, queue depths and almost empty values).
+The $\overline{PAF}$ offset value, m, for a respective queue can be programmed to be anywhere between '0' and 'D', where 'D' is the total memory depth for that queue.
+The $\overline{PAF}$ value of different queues within the same device can be different values.

-When queue switches are being made on the write port, the PAF flag output will switch to the new queue and provide the user with the new queue status, on the third cycle after a new queue selection is made, on the same WCLK cycle that data can actually be written to the new queue.
+When queue switches are being made on the write port, the $\overline{PAF}$ flag output will switch to the new queue and provide the user with the new queue status, on the third cycle after a new queue selection is made, on the same WCLK cycle that data can actually be written to the new queue.
 That is, a new queue can be selected on the write port via the WRADD bus, WADEN enable and a rising edge of WCLK.
-On the third rising edge of WCLK following a queue selection, the PAF flag output will show the full status of the newly selected queue.
-The PAF is flag output is double register buffered, so when a write operation occurs at the almost full boundary causing the selected queue status to go almost full the PAF will go LOW 2 WCLK cycle after the write.
+On the third rising edge of WCLK following a queue selection, the $\overline{PAF}$ flag output will show the full status of the newly selected queue.
+The $\overline{PAF}$ is flag output is double register buffered, so when a write operation occurs at the almost full boundary causing the selected queue status to go almost full the $\overline{PAF}$ will go LOW 2 WCLK cycles after the write.
 The same is true when a read occurs, there will be a 2 WCLK cycle delay after the read operation.

-So the \overline{PAF} flag delay from a write operation to \overline{PAF} flag LOW is 2 WCLK + twAF.
-The delay from a read operation to \overline{PAF} flag HIGH is tskew2 + WCLK + twAF.
+So the $\overline{PAF}$ flag delay from a write operation to $\overline{PAF}$ flag LOW is 2 WCLK + twaf.
+The delay from a read operation to $\overline{PAF}$ flag HIGH is tskew2 + WCLK + twaf.

-Note, if tSKEW is violated there will be one added WCLK cycle delay.
+Note, if tskew is violated there will be one added WCLK cycle delay.

 The PAF flag is synchronous to the WCLK and all transitions of the PAF flag occur based on a rising edge of WCLK.
 Internally the multi-queue device monitors and keeps a record of the almost full status for all queues.
-It is possible that the status of a PAF flag maybe changing internally even though that flag is not the active queue flag (selected on the write port).
+It is possible that the status of a $\overline{PAF}$ flag maybe changing internally even though that flag is not the active queue flag (selected on the write port).
 A queue selected on the read port may experience a change of its internal almost full flag status based on read operations.
-The multi-queue flow-control device also provides a duplicate of the PAF flag on the PAF flag out the PAF flag out the table the status of the data sheet.
+The multi-queue flow-control device also provides a duplicate of the $\overline{PAF}$ flag on the $\overline{PAF}$ flag bus, this will be discussed in detail in a later section of the data sheet.